erigontech/erigon/README.md

 your own implementation, security.
 How to start Erigon's services as separated processes, see in [docker-compose.yml](./docker-compose.yml).

+### Embedded Consensus Layer

+By default the Engine API is disabled in favour of Erigon native Embedded Consensus Layer, if you want to stake or sync an external Consensus Layer, run Erigon with flag `--externalcl`.

 ### Optional stages

 There is an optional stage that can be enabled through flags: